Molten advances how people live, build, and move through innovative materials, chemicals, and fuels.

-Driven by a vision to push the final frontier of decarbonization, we started building white-hot chemical reactors in a garage at Stanford.
+Driven by a vision to advance the future of manufacturing, we started building chemical reactors in a garage at Stanford.

-Our simple process, now running at pilot scale in our facility in West Oakland, cracks methane at blazing hot temperatures into hydrogen and graphite using renewable electricity.
+Our simple process, now running at pilot scale in our facility in West Oakland, splits methane or natural gas into hydrogen and graphite using electrical resistive heating, similar to a toaster.

 US-Made Graphite for Lithium Ion Batteries